STF1998/Desk20/README.md

 - [**Jati Wicaksono**](https://github.com/jatiwicaksono98) (Username: CL20627)

-Jati's role has been focused on the back end with particular focus on building our API (application programming interfaces) and integrating with Facebook's API allowing login usability on the page.
+Jati's role has been focused on the back-end with particular focus on building our API (application programming interfaces) and integrating with Facebook's API allowing login usability on the page.

 - [**Gordon Tse**](https://github.com/gordon-tse) (Username: XV20486)